adrianmuzzi/Man-Horse-Scripts/CrossCounter/README.md

 - [4.]
 Enable/Disable Account
   - This will toggle "sign-in enabled" for the selected user's account.
 - [5.]
 Off board user
-  - This will connect to the ExchangeOnline module and run the user through an automated off boarding script.
+  - This will run the user through an automated off boarding script.
 - [Q.] Go back

 ### *Edit User Profile:*